shrugs/mini-eth/README.md

 # mini-eth

 It's a tiny little Ethereum dev server with free ether and stuff.
+Blocks every 1 second with instant seal.

 Here's the mnemonic you should use.
 The first 10 addresses will have hella ether.
 ```